tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 1. A basic understanding of Ethereum/Polygon, smart contracts, Solidity, and JavaScript.
 2. Have a private key from your wallet handy, such as exporting it via MetaMask—and have saved this _locally_ in a `.env` file (more on this below).
-3. Have testnet MATIC in your wallet—get some from the [Polygon Mumbai faucet](https://mumbaifaucet.com/).
+3. Have testnet MATIC in your wallet—get some from the [Polygon Amoy faucet](https://amoyfaucet.com/).
 4. Signed up for an [NFT.Storage](https://nft.storage/docs/#create-an-account) account and make a note of the API key (also placed in `.env`).
    1. Since Tableland is _not_ a file storage solution, using IPFS (or persisted file solutions like Filecoin) is still a best practice—[NFT.Storage](http://NFT.Storage) is a great file "pinning" solution.
-5. Signed up for an [Alchemy account](https://dashboard.alchemyapi.io/) for interacting with the Polygon Mumbai testnet.
+5. Signed up for an [Alchemy account](https://dashboard.alchemyapi.io/) for interacting with the Polygon Amoy testnet.
 6. (Optional) Signed up for a [Polygonscan account](https://polygonscan.com/login) and [created an API key](https://polygonscan.com/myapikey) (in `.env`)

 :::tip